SEAS requires Electronic Thesis and Dissertation (ETD) submission.

 Upload your Thesis or Dissertation

-After your MS Thesis Defense or PhD Dissertation Defense milestone is satisfied in SIS, you may upload ONE pdf document.
+After your MS Thesis Defense or PhD Dissertation Defense milestone is satisfied in SIS, it is sent to Libra.
+When Libra has received your SIS record, you will receive an email telling you to upload your Thesis or Dissertation.
+You will not have access to the Libra systems until you receive the email confirmation from Libra.
 Your pdf must include the appropriate title and approval pages as well as your complete, final, approved thesis or dissertation.
 Please note that the approval page shall include the typed names of your committee members, but not their actual signatures (as the signatures should not be posted online).
 If you do not have access to Adobe Acrobat Pro, or other package that merges pdf documents, you may reserve a workstation in the UVa Digital Media Lab in Clemons Library where you can scan your title and signature pages, and merge them with your thesis/dissertation pdf to create one document.

-Go to Libra and follow the instructions to upload your document.
+After you receive your “OK to Upload” email, go to Libra and follow the instructions to upload your Thesis or Dissertation.
 Some fields will be pre-populated, others require your input.
 Please ensure that your upload document is complete; you will not have the option of replacing your uploaded document.

 Verify that grades are reported for all courses for which you are currently registered.
 If you are taking a graded course to satisfy a SEAS or program requirement, you must earn at least a C. Your cumulative GPA must be 3.00 or higher.
 All courses, even those with grading options S/U, CR/NC or AU, must have grades reported in SIS before you can graduate.
 Watch your Academic Requirements in SIS as the semester grading period closes.